-\The contact information for SACSCOC is provided in order to enable interested constituents to (1) learn about Rollins' accreditation status, (2) file a third-party comment at the time of the College's decennial review, or (3) file a complaint against Rollins for alleged non-compliance with a standard or requirement.
-Standard inquiries about the College, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to Rollins College and not to the Commission's office.
+The contact information for SACSCOC is provided in order to enable interested constituents to ask questions about Rollins' accreditation status.
+Inquiries about Rollins College, such as admission requirements, financial aid, educational programs, etc., should be sent directly to Rollins College and not to the Commission's office.
+The Commission is to be contacted only if there is evidence that appears to support that Rollins is not in compliance with a requirement or a standard of accreditation.